Why do I Need API Security if I Have a WAF and API Gateway?

 Response Options

-Table 1 Summarizes Cequence Unified API Protection solution capabilities compared with WAF and API gateways.
+Cequence Unified API Protection solution capabilities compared with WAFs and API gateways.

-Get a free API security assessment and discover a list of APIs not being covered by your existing WAF or API gateway.
+Get a free API security assessment and discover the APIs not being covered by your existing WAF or API gateway.

 Author